bkoz/deploying-ml-model-using-flask/README.md

-# Deploying a simple sklearn model using flask on OpenShift
+# Deploy a simple sklearn model using flask on OpenShift

-Deploying a Youtube Spam comment Detector
+## A Youtube spam comment detector

-## Deploying on OpenShift4
+### Deploying on OpenShift4

 Create a [developer sandbox account](https://developers.redhat.com/developer-sandbox), login to OpenShift and create a new application using the python builder image.